zsh-ncursed/passman_tui/README.md

 - Secure password generation with customizable parameters
 - Copy passwords to clipboard with auto-clear
 - Intuitive TUI interface with arrow key navigation and hotkeys
+- **Export/import**: encrypted archive of all data and settings (menu: Settings → Export/Import)
+- Unicode support in all fields
+- All data stored in `~/.passman/`

 ## Requirements